 Since mid-March, office staff who could work from home have been doing so in order to reduce the spread of COVID-19.
 This will continue over the near term.
 As a result of a severe decrease in revenues, the City was forced to place over 80 employees on temporary furlough.
 As New York State reopens in phases, and people and business return, the City of Ithaca will reassess on a regular, ongoing, basis when to reopen buildings to the public and fully resume normal operations.

 Public meetings will continue to be conducted using video conference technology for as long as the Governor allows it, and members of the public can view live streams and recordings of those meetings on the City of Ithaca’s YouTube channel.
 Public comments can be submitted through email or by using the public comment forms on the City’s website.
+Recently, the City began a pilot program to welcome community members to participate in public comment via Zoom, or by submitting a video.
+More information on that process can be found here.

 Taxes, water bills, parking tickets, and other payments can be made by sending checks through the mail, or by dropping payment in the drop box next to the entrance of City Hall at 108 E Green Street.
 Payments can also be made online using the Payment Center, convenience fees apply.
 Monthly bills can be set up for payment through recurring ACH deductions from your bank account with no additional fees.